- Public Works

 Click here for general information on MnDOT Road Projects.

 Click here for general information on Ramsey County Future Road Projects.

-Ramsey County is leading a study to identify trail and road design concepts for Lake Johanna Boulevard between Snelling Avenue North and County Road D in Arden Hills.
-The goal of this study is to explore options for a potential future trail along this stretch of Lake Johanna Boulevard.
-A third Open House was held at Arden Hills City Hall on Thursday, July 7, 2022.
+Ramsey County has completed a study to identify trail and road design concepts for Lake Johanna Boulevard (PDF) between Snelling Avenue North and County Road D in Arden Hills.
+The goal of this study was to explore options for a potential future trail along this stretch of Lake Johanna Boulevard.
+Visit the Lake Johanna Blvd Trail Design Report (PDF) here.
+An Open House was held at Arden Hills City Hall on Thursday, July 7, 2022.
 Access the recording of the March 1, 2022 Virtual Open House.

 A study is underway on the intersection of County Road E (Lake Johanna Boulevard) and Old Snelling Avenue in Arden Hills to identify a new design that improves safety conditions and traffic flow.
 Please follow the link to participate in any Public Engagement provided by Ramsey County on this project.
 Construction of the intersection is planned for 2023.

 Ramsey County is leading a reconstruction project of Lexington Avenue from County Road E to I-694.
 The goal of this project in the cities of Arden Hills and Shoreview is to improve traffic flow and safety on Lexington Avenue.
 Construction began the first week of April 2022.
 Daily traffic restrictions on Lexington are in place.